matpackages/dart-pubgrub-example/README.md

     bash run_elm.sh

-This saves the output file `universes/elm/elm-result.json` containing the version solving results.
+This takes about 30 seconds and saves the output file `universes/elm/elm-result.json` containing the version solving results.